-King Volodymyr I (also known as Volodymyr the Great) expanded Kvivan Rus's influence in the 10th centurv.
-An admirer of the Empire Bvzantine (based in modern Turkey), he converted to Eastern Orthodox Christianity in 988 and made it the official religion of Kyivan Rus (see p.
-3 of Religion and Spirituality).
-Volodymyr held mass baptisms in Kyiv and invited the Byzantine Church to send a Metropolitan (a high-ranking bishop, see p.
-4 of Religion and Spirituality) to Kyivan Rus.
+King Volodymyr I (also known as Volodymyr the Great) expanded Kyivan Rus's influence in the 10th century.
+An admirer of the Byzantine Empire (based in modern Turkey), he converted to Eastern Orthodox Christianity in 988 and made it the official religion of Kyivan Rus (see Religion and Spirituality).
+Volodymyr held mass baptisms in Kyiv and invited the Byzantine Church to send a Metropolitan (a high-ranking bishop, see Religion and Spirituality) to Kyivan Rus.
 Christianity and Byzantine culture influenced the confederation's development.